 Tucker Boulder Park is a collaborative, community effort.
 In addition to individual donors, the following corporate and civic stakeholders helped make the project possible:

-The Foundation developed the project proposal, assessed community support through a series of public meetings it facilitated, convened partners and identified stakeholders, and dedicated staff time to grant writing and fund raising.
+The Foundation developed the project proposal, assessed community support through a series of public meetings it facilitated, convened partners, identified stakeholders and dedicated staff time to grant writing and fund raising.

 Western Pocahontas Properties granted an easement for trail development.
 The property where the Davis Ball Field and Tucker Boulder Park are located was originally owned by Western Pocahontas Properties.
 They gifted it to the Town of Davis for recreational purposes in the 1980's.